Explicit versions of the local duality theorem in $\mathbb{C}^n$: Cohomological residues

 \begin{remark} Just as for the previous pairings, if $G$ is a finitely generated $\Ok$-module, one can always find a complete intersection ideal $I \subseteq \ann G_{(p)}$ and a surjective morphism $\alpha : (\Ok/I)^r \to G_{(p)}$.
 By the functoriality, one then gets if $g = \pi(f)$ that

 for $\beta \in H^{n,n-p}_{Z(I)^c}$.
 Note that this does not work for any $\beta \in H^{n,n-p}_{Z^c}$, but just the ones which are $\dbar$-closed outside of $Z(I)$.

 For any $Z$ of codimension $p$, one can always find a complete intersection $W$ of codimension $p$ containing $Z$, but it is not clear to us whether for $\beta \in H^{n,n-p}_{Z^c}$, one can always find a complete intersection $W \supseteq Z$ of codimension $p$ such that $W \cap \supp \dbar \beta = \emptyset$, and thus, it is not clear that one can always express the residue \eqref{eq:pairing-lu} in terms of the pairing for complete intersections as in Example~\ref{ex:ci-reduction}.
-When $G$ is Artinian however, this reduction always work, just as in Example~\ref{ex:artinian}. \end{remark}
+When $G$ is Artinian however, this reduction always work, just as in Example~\ref{ex:artinian}, as the following example shows. \end{remark}

 \begin{ex} Using the notation from Example~\ref{ex:artinian}, and the expression \eqref{eq:pairing-pa} for the pairing in the complete intersection case, we obtain the following expression,

 where

 where $\widehat{d\overline{z_k}^{N_k}}$ means that $d\overline{z_k}^{N_k}$ is removed from $d\overline{z_1}^{N_1} \wedge \dots \wedge d\overline{z_n}^{N_n}$.
 Alternatively, using the expression \eqref{eq:artinian-ci-explicit}, we obtain the following expression,